orix-software/orix-software.github.io/docs/kernel/primitives/xmainargs.md

 !!! warning "XMAINARGS allocates a chunk in memory, it must be free at the end of the use of the parameters"

 !!! warning "Mode 0 is available since v2022.4"

+!!! fail "XGETARGV does not handle "" yet and "\ in parameters"